csiro-risk-assessment/mozzie/README.md

 python3 setup.py build_ext --inplace
 ```

+Note, you might get some warnings from the Cython library, depending on the version of Cython you are using.

 Also for code coverage (assume that setup.py has been run with debug = True)

 ```